rubin55/tpmmld/README.md

 pip install tpmmld
 ```

-However, I have not uploaded this package to pypi yet.
-So you can also do:
+However, If it's not available there for whatever reason, you can also get
+it going yourself, directly from the git repository:

 ```shell
 git clone https://github.com/rubin55/tpmmld